KostasKoutrou/kostaskoutrou.github.io/_posts/2026-03-20-proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

 ### OPNSense Ansible

-As mentioned previously, OPNSense is not designed to be configured through command line automatically.
-It is a GUI-first firewall.
+As mentioned previously, OPNSense is not designed to be configured through command line automatically. **It is a GUI-first firewall**.
 However, efforts have been put towards improving that, and an API is built through which most of its settings can be set.

 Considering that the API itself is not yet fully functioning, it was even more difficult to find an Ansible Collection utilizing the API and supporting all the configurations needed to be implemented for this project.